 Once you’ve conditioned this so that you don’t even have to think about it, you’ll notice that running gets easier.
 You might lose a little speed while your body is adjusting to the new form, but after a while, you’ll be able to run faster and farther than when you were taking big, lumbering steps and landing on your heel.
 And you might just notice that your injury problems melt away.

 Worried that I’m giving most of the the Marathon Roadmap away?
-Not to worry, it’s well over 100 pages long and includes four hours of interviews with incredible vegetarian and vegan athletes.
-Click here to download your copy now!
+Not to worry, it’s well over 100 pages long and includes many hours of audio interviews with incredible vegetarian and vegan athletes.
+Click here to learn more.